Photo: William Dugan

-Our findings on PAWS were consistent with preliminary findings in a study published in 2013 at the Massachusetts General Hospital on the practice of Bikram Hatha yoga and reduction in symptoms of anxiety and depression.
+Our findings on PAWS were consistent with preliminary findings in a study published in 2013 at the Massachusetts General Hospital on the practice of Hot Hatha Yoga and reduction in symptoms of anxiety and depression.
 In his latest book, The Body Keeps the Score, internationally acclaimed trauma expert, Bessel van der Kolk, MD, provides numerous examples of PTSD symptom reduction through the practice of yoga and other body centered therapies.

 Sober Yogis Groups.